SignBot: Learning Human-to-Humanoid Sign Language Interaction: B. Training Details

 \subsection{B.4.
 Running Setting}

-To eliminate redundancy caused by the same sign language data being demonstrated by different users, we remove duplicate samples and select the 6576 sign language data for training baselines.
-We run experiments with three different seeds and present the mean ± std results for each algorithm.
+We run experiments with three different seeds (123, 321, 1) and present the mean ± std results for each algorithm.
+The training process for the motion control policy utilizes 12GB of GPU memory across 1 RTX 4090 and typically runs around 48 hours.
 To ensure a fair comparison, we maintain the same settings for all comparison baselines.
-We use 123, 321, and 1 as the experimental seeds, and we present the mean ± standard deviation (std) for each evaluated algorithm.
-The training process for the motion control policy utilizes 12GB of GPU memory across 1 RTX 4090 and typically runs around 48 hours.